edgeros/jsre-types/README.md

-edgeros/jsre types
+EdgerOS JSRE Type Definitions
 ---

-This is the type declaration file provided for the erp project.
-Edgeros has its own javascript runtime.
-Because there is no running environment locally, we need to integrate the types file into the erp development environment through the cli tool.
+This is TypeScript declarations of EdgerOS JavaScript Runtime environment.

+Unlike Node.js, EdgerOS JSRE is built on top of SylixOS® kernel and light weight JavaScript engine that is more memory efficient.
+Thanks to the self-owned OS kenerl, EdgerOS JSRE support both synchronous and asynchrous programming mode and many other powerful utilities that may ease your development.

+For more information please check [EdgerOS API](https://www.edgeros.com/edgeros/api/).

-### About version
+## About version

-The types major version will keep in sync with the EdgerOS JSRE.
-So when EdgerOS JSRE version is 1.14.x, types version is locked at 1.14, but the revision number is not necessarily the same.
+This package's *major* and *minor* version number will keep in sync with EdgerOS JSRE, while the *patch* number is subject to change.
+For example, when current EdgerOS JSRE release is 1.14.0, this package version could be 1.14.x.

+## Contribute

+It's appreciated if you can contribute to this project by reporting bugs, and PR is also welcomed.